Sinac0de/Responsive-Ecommerce-VanillaJS/README.md

 > Try the demo <a href="https://wearme-sina.netlify.app/">Here</a>

 # <a name="key-features"></a>Key Features
-* Gets products using Api with Axios.
+* Retrieves products using the Axios API.
-* Fully Responsive.
+* Fully responsive design.
-* Beautiful UI.
+* Stunning UI.
-* Ability to Search & Filter Products simultaneously.
+* Simultaneous product search and filtering capabilities.
-* Ability to Sort products based on Price, Popularity and Date.
+* Sort products by Price, Popularity, and Date.
-* Show current cart quantity Real-time.
+* Real-time display of current cart quantity.
-* Save your cart content after refreshing the page.
+* Cart content persistence even after page refreshing.
-* Modular programming.
+* Utilizes modular programming.
-* All the images are optimized using tinypng website.
+* All images are optimized through the TinyPNG website.

 # <a name="technologies-used"></a>Technologies Used
 * SwiperJs